Wordless novel: In Europe

 The wordless novel grew out of the Expressionist movement.
 The Belgian Frans Masereel (1889–1972) created the earliest example, 25 Images of a Man's Passion, in 1918.
 It was a commercial success and was followed by Passionate Journey, which at 167 images was Masereel's longest book.
 It was also the most commercially successful, particularly in Germany, where copies of his books sold in the hundreds of thousands throughout the 1920s and had introductions by writers such as Max Brod, Hermann Hesse, and Thomas Mann.
 Masereel's books drew strongly on Expressionist theatre and film in their exaggerated but representational artwork with strong contrasts of black and white.

 Masereel's commercial success led other artists to try their hands at the genre; themes of oppression under capitalism were prominent, a pattern set early by Masereel.
 At age thirteen, Polish-French artist Balthus drew a wordless story about his cat; it was published in 1921 with an introduction by poet Rainer Maria Rilke.
 In Destiny (1926), Otto Nückel (1888–1955) produced a work with greater nuance and atmosphere than Masereel's bombastic works; where Masereel told tales of Man's struggle against Society, Nückel told of the life of an individual woman.
 Destiny appeared in a US edition in 1930 and sold well there.

 Clément Moreau (1903–1988) first tried his hand at the genre with the six-plate Youth Without Means in 1928.
 István Szegedi-Szüts (1892–1959), a Hungarian immigrant to England, made a wordless book in brush and ink called My War (1931).
 In simple artwork reminiscent of Japanese brush painting, Szegedi-Szüts told of a Hungarian cavalryman disillusioned by his World War I experiences.
-Helena Bochořáková-Dittrichová (1894–1980) was the first woman to produce a wordless novel, Childhood (1931), which presented middle-class life, rather than the working-class struggle found in the works of Masereel or Nückel.
+Helena Bochořáková-Dittrichová (1894–1980) was the first woman to produce a wordless novel, Z Mého Dětství (1929); later republished in French as Enfance (1930) and later republished in English as Childhood (1931),.
+Childhood represented middle-class life, rather than the working-class struggle found in the works of Masereel or Nückel.
 Bochořáková described her books as "cycles" rather than novels.
 Surrealist artist Max Ernst made the silent collage novel Une semaine de bonté in 1934.
 Following World War II, Werner Gothein (1890–1968), a member of the German Expressionist group Die Brücke, produced The Tightrope Walker and the Clown (1949).